CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-lead-nurturing.md

 are and tailor your content according to their interest.
 It might be useful to draw a flowchart before starting your follow-up.

-## Example

-This is an example of a lead nurturing campaign made in Copernica's follow-up editor.

 ## More information

 * [Follow-ups](./follow-up-manager-ms)